 - Chronic physical illness

 Dr. Heisser can assist you with these issues in several ways.
 She creates a warm and safe environment for you to express yourself without judgment and to work collaboratively toward your goals.
 She can teach specific tools to help you with a particular problem and cope better with difficulties.
-Dr. Heisser's specific training in systemic and relational therapy makes her well suited to help clients improve their marriages, parent-child relationships, sibling relationships, and even friendships by observing the relational dynamics, helping clients understand each other better, and creating experiences of safety, empathy, and healing.
+Dr. Heisser's specific training in systemic and relational therapy, including training from The Gottman Institute, makes her well suited to help clients improve their marriages, parent-child relationships, sibling relationships, and even friendships by observing the relational dynamics, helping clients understand each other better, and creating experiences of safety, empathy, and healing.

 Therapy is not about sickness or weakness.
 It takes courage to step into the therapy room and be vulnerable.
 It takes strength to release emotional pain you've been carrying and begin to heal.
 And you are worth the investment.